What is Zakat?

 • Who pays Zakat?

-Zakat is obligatory for every individual, male or female, Muslim, who is free and sane and who has been in full possession of the minimum amount, the nisab, for one lunar year and is still in possession of it at the end of that year.
-There is a difference of opinion as to whether a child who has not yet reached puberty or someone who is not sane, is obligated to pay Zakat.
+Zakat is obligatory on every individual, male or female, Muslim, who is free and sane and who has had full possession of the minimum amount, the nisab, for a lunar year and who continues to have it at the end of this year

 Zakat is 2.5% of the total sum of wealth that can be calculated monetarily, provided that the nisab is exceeded.

-If one has possession of gold or silver the nisab is half a dinar for every 20 and 5 dirhams for every 200, or its equivalent in grams.
+If you have possession of gold or silver, the nisab is half a dinar for every 20 and 5 dirhams for every 200, or its equivalent in grams.

 • On what is Zakat paid?

-Zakat is paid on certain types of agricultural products, livestock, commercial goods, monetary wealth and other less common categories.
+Zakat is paid on certain types of agricultural products, livestock, trade goods, monetary wealth, and other less common categories.

-Zakat becomes obligatory when we reach the nisab of one of these categories and have possession of it for one lunar year.
+Zakat becomes obligatory when we attain the nisab of one of these categories and have possession of it for one lunar year.

 • How much Zakat is paid?